samyyy25/VERA/README.md

 **Problem Statement 3 — Smart Complaint & Public Issue Management System** *Design a centralized platform for reporting, tracking, prioritizing, and resolving public or organizational complaints efficiently.*

-Most solutions to this problem are digital suggestion boxes: a citizen submits a complaint, it sits in a queue, and someone reviews it days later.
-This works acceptably for a pothole.
-It fails dangerously for anything urgent — an accident, an injury, a threat, or a hazard where minutes matter.
-Compounding this, language barriers and panic make it genuinely difficult for people in distress to communicate clearly with responders, and multiple people reporting the same incident often creates duplicate, uncoordinated tickets instead of one clear picture.
+Standard complaint systems are digital suggestion boxes: submit, wait, hope someone reads it.
+That's tolerable for a pothole and dangerous for an emergency.
+VERA reframes complaints as existing on a severity spectrum rather than a flat queue, and builds the infrastructure to detect and act on that spectrum automatically.

 ---

 ## 💡 Proposed Solution

-VERA reframes "complaint management" around a severity spectrum instead of a flat queue:

-1. A citizen submits a report — text, photo, video, or voice — with automatic GPS capture and reverse-geocoded location.
+1. A citizen reports an issue — category, description, optional photo/video, voice input — with automatic GPS capture and reverse-geocoded location.
-2. A **deterministic backend risk engine** (not an LLM — see Technology Stack) scores the report from 0–100 using weighted danger keywords, reporter frequency, and location clustering.
+2. A **deterministic backend risk engine** scores the report 0–100 using weighted danger keywords, reporter frequency, and location clustering — never an LLM, never random.
-3. Reports scoring below the threshold flow through a standard **Reported → Verified → In Progress → Resolved** workflow, routed automatically to the correct civic department.
+3. The report is **automatically routed to the correct responsible authority** (Municipal Roads, Sanitation, Electrical, Water, Police, Fire, Medical) based on category, with a target SLA and a real notification sent to that department.
-4. Reports crossing the risk threshold are **automatically escalated to Critical Incident status**, instantly activating:
+4. If the risk score crosses the threshold (≥60), the report **automatically escalates to Critical Incident status**, instantly provisioning a live video coordination room and activating the full emergency workflow.
-   - A live voice interface with real-time speech-to-text and multilingual translation
-   - GPS-based nearest hospital and police station detection
-   - An auto-generated, responder-ready incident summary
-   - An optional live video room where the citizen and responding departments (Police, Municipal, Hospital) can join and coordinate in real time
-5. Every status change and system action is logged in a transparent incident timeline — nothing happens silently.
+5. Every action — status change, routing decision, notification, live session — is logged in a transparent, timestamped audit trail, visible in real time on the Command Center.

-VERA does not claim to physically repair a road or dispatch a real ambulance — no software can.
-Its value is faster, smarter triage and communication: getting the right information, to the right people, in seconds instead of days.
+VERA does not claim to physically repair anything or dispatch real emergency units — it claims to detect, route, and coordinate faster than a manual process could, and to never fabricate a status or a statistic along the way.

 ---

 ## ✨ Features

-### Level 1 — Public Complaint Management
-- Citizen reporting portal: category selection, description, optional photo/video, voice input
-- Automatic GPS capture with accuracy display and reverse-geocoded address
-- Real-time admin Command Center with live incident feed (no manual refresh)
-- Full status workflow with a permanent, timestamped incident audit timeline
-- Category-to-department authority routing with real email notifications
-- Composite share cards (photo + incident context combined into one shareable image via the Web Share API)
+### Command Center (Dashboard)
+Real-time overview: total incidents, active issues, critical escalations, and resolved counts, each with a live sparkline.
+A live incidents table and an interactive incident map are shown side by side, with click-to-expand incident detail popovers.

+### Incidents
+Full searchable, filterable list of every complaint and incident, with live status, risk score, and one-line description — filterable by status, category, and risk level.

+### Map View
+A dedicated full-page live map (OpenStreetMap + Leaflet, no API key required) showing every incident's exact location, with an in-map detail card per marker.

+### Live Feed
+An unfiltered, chronological real-time stream of every incoming report across all civic and emergency channels — the rawest view of what's entering the system right now.

+### Video Rooms
+Emergency video coordination channels, automatically provisioned the moment an incident escalates to Critical status (risk ≥ 60).
+Citizens and responding departments (Police, Municipal, Hospital) join the same room with role-tagged identities.

-### Level 2 — Emergency Response
+### Authorities — Dispatch Routing Matrix
-- **Deterministic Risk Engine:** weighted keyword matching, reporter-frequency detection, and location clustering — server-side, non-bypassable, and never randomly generated
-- **Automatic Escalation:** any report crossing the risk threshold instantly becomes a Critical Incident, no manual flagging required
-- **AI Voice Interpreter:** real-time speech-to-text via the Web Speech API, with context-aware follow-up questions routed through OmniRoute
-- **Multilingual Translation:** live translation between reporter and responder via LibreTranslate (MyMemory fallback)
-- **Nearest Hospital & Police Finder:** live queries against OpenStreetMap's Overpass API, with distance and directions
-- **Auto-Generated Responder Summary:** a clean, structured incident brief built from real data — never placeholder text
-- **Multi-Department Live Video Room:** Jitsi Meet-powered live coordination room per incident, with role-tagged participants (Citizen, Police, Municipal, Hospital) and a live join/leave tracker
-- **SMS Fallback (simulated):** compressed GPS + summary payload generation for offline scenarios, clearly labeled as a simulation
+A transparent view of VERA's deterministic category-to-department routing table: each civic category, its responsible department, target SLA, contact details, and how many incidents have been routed to it, with auto-notification status.

+### Reports
+An exportable audit and compliance log of every incident, with full filtering (category, status, risk, date range) and one-click CSV export for institutional record-keeping.

+### Analytics
+Aggregated civic intelligence computed directly from real database records — total evaluated, average risk score, resolved count, average resolution time, incident inflow over time, risk-level distribution, and category breakdown.
+No fabricated statistics: any metric without a real computable basis is omitted rather than invented.

+### Telemetry
-- **System Telemetry:** live health dashboard for every dependent service (database, AI gateway, translation, maps)
+Live system health for every dependent service — database, AI gateway, translation, and maps — so the platform's own reliability is transparently visible, not just claimed.

-### Transparency & Trust
-- No fabricated data, anywhere — every score, every location, every stat shown is computed from real input
-- Clear, honest labeling of what's simulated vs. fully live at every step
-- VERA never claims to have dispatched real emergency services; it prepares and routes information, and is explicit about that boundary
+### Report Issue (Citizen Portal)
+The citizen-facing entry point: category selection, incident description with voice-to-text input, automatic GPS verification with accuracy display, photo and video evidence upload, and a real-time preview of which department the report will be routed to before submission.

 ---